-The National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) is intended to provide support for those at the beginning of their graduate career and individuals seeking to reenter graduate studies following an interruption of at least two consecutive years.
-The program recognizes and supports outstanding graduate students who are pursuing research-based master’s and doctoral degrees in fields within NSF’s mission.
+The National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP) recognizes and supports outstanding graduate students who are pursuing research-based master’s and doctoral degrees in fields within NSF’s mission.
 The GRFP provides up to three years of support for the graduate education of individuals who have demonstrated their potential for significant achievements in science and engineering research.
-The GRFP supports over 100 sub disciplines, including social sciences and psychology as well as the hard sciences.
-In the 2015 competition season, over 16,000 applications were submitted to the GRFP, and 2,000 highly qualified students were offered awards.
+The GRFP supports over 100 subfields.
+For the 2020 competition, NSF received over 13,000 applications and made approximately 2,000 fellowships offers.

 The GRFP encourages applications from underrepresented groups, including women, minorities, persons with disabilities, and veterans, in order to broaden and diversify those participating in science and engineering.